Emmental18/JDR/Autres/Adramis d'Harnavaze.md

 [Liste sur AideDD](https://www.aidedd.org/dnd-filters/sorts.php)

 **Emplacements de sorts :** 5/5 (Niv1)
 Récupération par repos court : 1 (Niv1)
+(Yes, you can cast more than one spell per turn/round.
+The only specific restriction is that if you cast a spell as a bonus action, you can't cast a non-cantrip spell during your turn)

 ### Tours de magie